avivnachman1/GoSeed/README.md

 The Repositry Contains:
 1. A readme file.
+2. Input format description file
-2. Two source code files:
+3. Two source code files:
    - GoSeedBlocks.cpp: The source code when blocks are the basic migration unit.
    - GoSeedCont.cpp: The source code when containers are the basic migration unit, there are few optimizations that can be applied when migrating full containers.
-3. Two bash scripts for compilation, one for each source.
+4. Two bash scripts for compilation, one for each source.